Asim-Sidd02/WeatherApp/README.md

 ## Features

+- Search for weather information by city name
-- Display current weather information including temperature, description, sunrise, sunset, humidity, and precipitation.
+- Display current temperature, weather condition, humidity, and wind speed
-- Show a 5-day weather forecast with details like date, temperature, and description.
+- Responsive design that works on both mobile and tablet devices
-- Store selected city and fetched weather data locally for offline access.
+- Refresh button to fetch updated weather data
-- Simple and clean UI designed for ease of use.
+- Persistent storage of the last searched city

 ## Prerequisites